Haliç University

-Haliç University (Haliç Üniversitesi) is a foundation university, which was founded in 1998 by the Children Leukemia Foundation in Turkey.
+Haliç University (Haliç Üniversitesi) is a university in Turkey, which was founded in 1998 by the Children Leukemia Foundation.

-Haliç University offers 21 academic departments in its five faculties, with three schools, the School of Nursing, the School of Physical Education and Sport and the School of Health Sciences and Conservatory.
+Haliç University offers 21 academic departments, with three schools: the School of Nursing, the School of Physical Education and Sport, and the School of Health Sciences and Conservatory.

 Student life

-University hosts drama, music, visual arts and other cultural events each year.
-The University has Theatre.
+The university hosts drama, music, visual arts and other cultural events each year.

 At Haliç University there are more than 30 social, athletic, artistic, and other types of student clubs.